-- 2ha of land is allocated for a primary school (including early years or nursery provision) at the Fire Service College. - A route for a new 'landscape-led' road is safeguarded connecting the A429 to the south of Moreton with the A429 to the north of the town.
+- 2ha of land is allocated for a primary school (including early years or nursery provision) at the Fire Service College. (xiv) - A route for a new 'landscape-led' road is safeguarded to connect the A429 to the A44 from the north and south of the town. (\\)